-Operating revenues increased by \$7.7 million to \$53.3 million as of June 30, 2020 as compared to \$45.6 million as of June 30, 2019.
+Operating revenues increased by \$5.8 million to \$53.1 million as of June 30, 2020 as compared to \$47.4 million as of June 30, 2019.
 Remittances to the primary government from utility companies representing the one mil per kilowatt hour charge to each end use customer of electric services in the State of Connecticut decreased \$1.2 million to \$24.9 million for the fiscal year ended June 30, 2020 as compared to \$26.1 million for the fiscal year ending June 30, 2019.
-Interest earned on promissory notes increased by \$2.2 million to \$6.1 million as compared to \$3.9 million in fiscal 2019 as a result of increased program and CPACE loans originated in the Green Bank's investment portfolio.
-Interest as a revenue source is expected to continue to increase in future years as the Green Bank expands its investment portfolio.
+Sales of Renewable Energy Credits (RECs) increased \$2.8 million to \$9.3 million in 2020 compared to \$6.5 million in 2019 primarily as a result of the inclusion of sales of RECs for Tranche 3 systems to the two public utility companies in Connecticut.
+Fiscal year 2019 only included sales of RECs for Tranche 1 and 2 systems.
+Proceeds received by the primary government from quarterly Regional Greenhouse Gas Initiative (RGGI) auctions increased \$2.5 million year over year with proceeds of \$4.6 million in fiscal year 2020 compared to proceeds of \$2.1 million in fiscal year 2019.
+The increase in proceeds is due to diversion of \$2.3 million in proceeds earmarked for the Green Bank into the State of Connecticut's general fund to meet projected budget shortfalls during fiscal year 2019.
 Sales of energy systems increased \$1.2 million to \$4.0 million in 2020 compared to \$2.8 million in 2019.
 The increase is due to sales of commercial Power Purchase Agreements ('PPA') projects to third-party renewable energy companies.
-Sales of Renewable Energy Credits ('RECs') increased \$2.8 million to \$9.3 million in 2020 compared to \$6.5 million in 2019 primarily as a result of the inclusion of sales of RECs for Tranche 3 systems to the two public utility companies in Connecticut.
-Fiscal year 2019 only included sales of RECs for Tranche 1 and 2 systems.
-Proceeds received by the primary government from quarterly Regional Greenhouse Gas Initiative ('RGGI') auctions increased \$2.5 million year over year with proceeds of \$4.6 million in fiscal year 2020 compared to proceeds of \$2.1 million in fiscal year 2019.
-The increase in proceeds is due to diversion of \$2.3 million in proceeds earmarked for the Green Bank into the State of Connecticut's general fund to meet projected budget shortfalls during fiscal year 2019.

-Provision for loan losses increased \$2.1 million to \$5.0 million in fiscal 2020 from \$2.9 million in fiscal 2019.
-The increase is due to higher reserves being provided for a larger program loan portfolio, as well as reserve increases due to anticipated loan payment deferrals as a result of COVID-19.